 Over the 11 years I’ve been practicing, I’ve had the opportunity to work with all kinds of people.
 I’m on the care team for a retired semi-pro golfer for 8 years, support business owners with weekly sessions to be their best, regularly work with climbers, runners, athletes, and those who use their bodies to the extreme, even a few Navy Seals.
 I assist in injury rehab and help treat sensitive medical conditions.
 In trainings with the Conscious Dying Institute, I’ve assisted participants to make confident and caring contact with those who are physically compromised.
 Professionally, I’ve worked within a PT clinic, 2 medical family practices, and currently support an acupuncture clinic that specializes in sleep disorders.
 Honing my skills in mentored internships at Boulder Community Hospital Cancer Care and Maternity Ward, and the sports department at the University of Colorado in Boulder and Denver, I supported people in medical and athletic systems.
 I’ve volunteered at the Ronald McDonald House, the Boulder Vets Association, offered massage at outdoor sporting events and health festivals, and given plenty of clothed thai massage sessions to friends & family.
 I’ve practiced chair massage at numerous corporate events including Twitter health fair, Hunter Douglas, et al. I’m comfortable and skilled in a myriad of environments, focused on achieving great results for the people in my care.

-I’ve synthesized my learnings into a unique system I call Tongen Touch to help relieve pain and return to a state of ease and vitality.
+I’ve synthesized my learnings into Tongen Touch Massage Therapy to help you relieve pain and return to a state of ease and vitality.

 Before I began this work I was more introverted, so sharing my knowledge and skills has helped me to access a dynamic and fun-loving part of myself that truly enjoys helping people connect with their embodied awareness!
 To build the capacity of my nervous system to process and release charged mental-emotional energy, for six years I participated in three-day and five-day meditation retreats every few months, along with group process and individual process work every few weeks.
 We used the Diamond Approach (within the Ridhwan School aka “Diamond Heart”) with the intent of bringing the diamond clarity of the mind together with the embodied intelligence of the heart.